garyfleming/product-engineering/product-engineering.md

 * Posture
 * Imbalance

 ^ Grades: even if they are different grades in the corporate structure, it's unlikely to be by many multiple levels.
-Issues
+Issues around grade difference correct quickly through exposure to new ways to talking
+^ TODO brief foray into timespans of discretion as they relate to comms.
+The way you think and communicate is influenced heavily by the timespans in which you act.

 ^ Posture: depending on your context, you might want to shift things around a little.
 If you're building internal products with an engineering focus, it's likely that your engineers will have good opinions here.
 If you're building external products where gaining market fit is key, maybe product's voice needs to be raised a little.
+^ TODO visualise this

 ---

-# Constraints
+# Constraints in Teams

-^ Imbalance in teams: It's also worth noting that having engineers and product at the same level doesn't by itself create balance.
+^ Imbalance in teams: It's also worth noting that having EL and PM at the same level doesn't by itself create balance.
 Product owners typically have much smaller teams (0-2 directs) than engineering leads (5-7).
 That is a power dynamic - if a developer in a team is caught in a fight between their boss (EL) or the PM, they might well go with the person writing their end of year.
 It's important to build a culture of respect and figure out communication patterns to work through this.
+Can be as simple as agreeing how we build our roadmap and communicate that to the team, and how the team communicate back

 ---